nikitahl/sidebar-navigation-for-wpbakery/README.md

 The navigation bar will be displayed as a sidebar on the left side of the screen in the WPBakery Page Builder's Frontend Editor.

+### Can I change sidebar position?

+Yes, you can change the sidebar position to the right in the plugin settings.

+### Where can I find the plugin settings?

+The plugin settings can be found under **Settings > Sidebar for WPBakery** in the WordPress dashboard.

 ### How do I disable the sidebar?

 To disable the sidebar in WPBakery, just deactivate the plugin via the Plugins page in the WordPress dashboard.

-### Where can I find the plugin settings?

-The plugin settings can be found under **Settings > Sidebar for WPBakery** in the WordPress dashboard.

 ## Code of Conduct